-Make sure that you print clearly and in block letters so that the Returning Officer knows the name you are after.
+If filling the form out by hand, make sure that you print clearly and in block letters so that the Returning Officer knows the name you are after.
 Remember, have a back-up name in case someone else registers the name before you.
 A Group name may not be accepted by the Returning Officer if it:

-- (a) comprises either more than seven (7) words or thirty-five (35) characters; - (b) is obscene or in poor taste in the opinion of the Returning Officer: - (c) could be confused with another Group; - (d) comprises or contains the words "independent" or "Guild" or "NUS" or an abbreviation of those words; or - (e) is misleading.
+- (a) comprises either more than seven (7) words or thirty-five (35) characters; - (b) is obscene or in poor taste in the opinion of the Returning Officer; - (c) could be confused with another Group; - (d) comprises or contains the words "independent" or "Guild" or "NUS" or an abbreviation of those words; or - (e) is misleading.